Oswaldo Cabrera Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.4 K/9, the third-best in MLB.
+- The pitching staff for the Twins has a collective 10.4 K/9, the second-best in MLB.

-- The Twins' 2.46 team ERA ranks second across all MLB pitching staffs.
+- The Twins have the second-ranked team ERA across all MLB pitching staffs (2.50).

-- Twins pitchers combine to allow 13 total home runs at a clip of one per game (to rank 12th in baseball).
+- Twins pitchers combine to rank 15th in baseball in home runs given up (16 total, 1.1 per game).

-- Varland will make his first start of the season for the Twins.
+- Mahle (1-1) starts for the Twins, his third of the season.

 © 2023 Data Skrive.
 All rights reserved.